A Curried Yogurt Sauce For Basically Everything

 Those shishitos look amazing.

 They are!
-Recipe coming soon, but all you really need to do is toss them in oil and sauté ‘em in a dry pan until they char.
+All you really need to do is toss them in oil and sauté ‘em in a dry pan until they char.
 SO GOOD.

 And that other peanut-topped dish?